IBM-Cloud/docs/services/mobileaccess/custom-auth-ios-swift-sdk.md

 1. Run `open {your-project-name}.xcworkspace` from command line to open your iOS project workspace.

-### Initializing the Client SDK
+### Initializing the client SDK
 {: #custom-ios-sdk-initialize}

 Initialize the SDK by passing the `applicationRoute`and `applicationGUID` parameters.
 A common, though not mandatory, place to put the initialization code is in the `application:didFinishLaunchingWithOptions` method of your application delegate

 1. Get your application parameter values.
 Open your app in the {{site.data.keyword.Bluemix_notm}} dashboard.
 Click **Mobile Options**.
 The `applicationRoute` and `applicationGUID` values are displayed in the **Route** and **App GUID** fields.

-1. Import the required frameworks in the class where you want to use {{site.data.keyword.amashort}} Client SDK.
+1. Import the required frameworks in the class where you want to use {{site.data.keyword.amashort}} client SDK.

  ```Swift
  import UIKit